-- Abnormal and heavy bleeding due to a cut or a nosebleed
+- Heavy bleeding due to a cut or a nosebleed

 - Intense and frequent bone pain and/or muscle pain